morpframework/morpfw/docs/source/usingmorpfw.rst

 Bootstrapping a new project
 ============================

+MorpFW requires Python 3.7 or newer to run.
+Python 3.6 is also supported but you will need to install ``dataclasses`` backport into your environment.

 The recommended way to install morpfw is to use `pipenv <http://pipenv.rtfd.org>`_, or you can also use pip or virtualenv.